jboss-switchyard/quickstarts/demos/policy-security-wss-username/Readme.md

     mvn exec:java -Dexec.args="confidentiality clientAuthentication" -Djavax.net.ssl.trustStore=connector.jks

-, you will be hitting the https (SSL) URL while providing authentication information, and see this in your log:
+You will be hitting the https (SSL) URL while providing authentication information, and see this in your log:

     :: WorkService :: Received work command => CMD-1398262803294 (caller principal=kermit, in roles? 'friend'=true 'enemy'=false)